pearsonca/scala-commsim/README.md

 measures: between groups, between times, aggregating on different interactions, *et cetera*.
 The network, however, is only a representation.
 Unless that network explains (and preferrably, predicts) some phenomena, it has no meaning, and those centrality metrics must recognized to be similarly meaningless.
 Sans meaning, our work is mathematics at best, and bookkeeping at worst.

-We have developed a tool to start with meaning -- a framework for simulating phenomena that are not explicitly network based -- which records events and observations.
-The observations provide a synthetic data source for assessment of network science conclusions.
-Particularly, we address false positive and negative rates trying to distinguish a group from a background population purely on network metrics.
+We discuss two complementary perspectives, with the goal of exhorting reader to avoid network accounting, one generally from physical sciences traditions and one specifically from Partially Observed Markov Process modeling.
+We discuss how lessons from software engineering culture can provide a practical means to implement these perspectives, and close with a demonstration.

 ###Introduction